 While these are signs that the home could have a foundation problem, they could be caused by various other factors.
 The best way to know with certainty if the house’s foundation is damaged is to order a foundation inspection from a licensed professional.

-Before you decide if making the repairs is worth the time and expense, you need to have a solid understanding of what causes these problems.
-The most common causes of foundation issues in Florida are:
+Before you decide if making the repairs is worth the time and expense, you need to have a solid understanding of what causes foundation problems.
+The most common causes of foundation problems in Florida are:

 - Soil erosion around the home’s foundation